hamtaro75/madblocks/README.md

 Map editor :

-The game has a map editor which allows you to create new maps to share it with your friends or try someone's level !
+The game has a map editor which allows you to create new maps to share with your friends or try someone's level !
 You can save your creations and open them when you want and try them to see if it's okay.

 Have fun on Madblocks !